DJ Khaled discography

 The discography of American disc jockey DJ Khaled consists of thirteen studio albums which contain 54 singles (including 11 as a featured artist); his videography consists of at least 58 music videos (including 6 as a featured artist).
 Khaled's value proposition is his extensive network of artists of whom he enlists to perform on studio recordings.
-While first accumulating such connections from his work as a live DJ and radio personality, he's since become known himself for numerous quips and phrases uttered on these records—many of which became Internet memes.
+While first accumulating such connections from his work as a live DJ and radio personality, he has since become known himself for numerous quips and phrases uttered on these records—many of which became Internet memes.
 Furthermore, his interviews, quotes, or other presentative qualities have often been described as "motivational" or "inspirational".
 Despite commercial success, the albums in Khaled's discography have often garnered largely mixed receptions from music critics.

 Each released independently, Khaled released his first four albums: Listennn... the Album on June 6, 2006 (reaching number 12 on the Billboard 200), We the Best on June 12, 2007 (number eight), We Global on September 16, 2007 (number seven), and Victory on March 2, 2010 (number 14).
 The albums spawned Billboard Hot 100 Top 40 hits including "I'm So Hood" (featuring T-Pain, Trick Daddy, Rick Ross, and Plies), "We Takin Over" (featuring Akon, T.I., Rick Ross, Fat Joe, Birdman, and Lil Wayne), "Out Here Grindin" (featuring Akon, Rick Ross, Young Jeezy, Lil Boosie, Trick Daddy, Ace Hood and Plies), and "All I Do Is Win" (featuring T-Pain, Ludacris, Snoop Dogg, and Rick Ross).

 On July 19, 2011, Khaled released his fifth studio album and major label debut, We the Best Forever through Cash Money Records and Young Money Entertainment, imprints of Republic Records.
 The album reached number five on the Billboard 200 and produced his first Billboard Hot 100 top-10 single, "I'm on One" (featuring Drake, Rick Ross, and Lil Wayne).

 On August 21, 2012, Khaled released his sixth studio album, Kiss the Ring.
 The album reached number four on the Billboard 200.
 On October 22, 2013, Khaled released his seventh studio album, Suffering from Success.
 The album reached number seven on the Billboard 200 and produced the top-40 single, "No New Friends" (featuring Drake, Rick Ross, and Lil Wayne), which peaked at number 37 on the Billboard Hot 100.

 Khaled departed from the labels for an exclusive one-album contract with Sony Music and RED Distribution, releasing his eighth studio album, I Changed a Lot on October 23, 2015.
 The album reached number 12 on the Billboard 200 and spawned the commercial R&B single "Hold You Down" (featuring Chris Brown, August Alsina, Future, and Jeremih), which peaked at number 39 on the Billboard Hot 100.